Cleaning your car with a pressure washer

 - Watch out for the initial burst of water that comes out of the pressure washer when you first turn it on.
 There can be a strong initial spray, so point the nozzle at the ground first.

 - Try to pressure wash the car on concrete rather than on a gravel driveway to avoid the possibility of stones flying up and hitting the paintwork.

-- Never spray the engine bay, the boot or the interior - unless you fancy buying a new car.
+- Ever spray the engine bay, the boot or the interior - unless you fancy buying a new car.

-- Don't point the spray directly at panel gaps for too long as these areas will be most susceptible to leaks.
+- Point the spray directly at panel gaps for too long as these areas will be most susceptible to leaks.